navkar/Predictions/README.md

 * Appearance or finding evidence of extra-terrestrial life and organisms.
 * Humans shall become more of a realists than living in an illusion.
   - Several people will come forward and reveal the truth about the Government or their agenda.
   - Higher reliance on AI and automation tech due to shortage of workers.
+  - Most fast foods restaurants shall have robots or heavy industrial automation of some kind which is similar to auto industry.
 * Mistrust and hatred towards governments will be in vogue.
   - Humans moving towards self-dependency and self-sufficiency.
   - Self-employment / Small business will be in vogue, since it pays more.